NathOrmond/dotfiles/README.md

 - **macOS**: Installs via Homebrew
 - **Linux/WSL**: Downloads and installs the latest Anaconda distribution

-During installation, you'll be prompted to install Conda if it's not already present.
-You can also manually run the Conda setup script:
+You can manually run the Conda setup script to install and configure it:

 ```bash
 ~/Dev/dotfiles/scripts/conda-setup.sh --install